Ladquison/Aggallet/example/cpp/README.md

  - [Emscripten SDK](https://github.com/emscripten-core/emsdk)
  - [Ninja](https://github.com/ninja-build/ninja/releases)

-Place the Emscripten SDK in the `3rd/emsdk` directory.
+Place the Emscripten SDK in the `3rd/emsdk`.
 For Ninja, simply place `ninja.exe` in `3rd/ninja`.

 Then run `wasm/setup.bat` to initialize the build environment using CMake.